alionaBER/azure-ml-engineer-capstone/README.md

 * learning rate (values between 0.01 and 1)
 * maximum depth (1, 3 or 5)

-The random search of the parameter space was chosen for its relative computational efficiency (in comparison to the Bayesian sampling) and the ability to explore the parameter space with both continuous and discrete values.
-The random sampling is compatible with the early stopping policy that has a potential of lowering computation time and costs.
+The random search of the parameter space (`RandomParameterSampling`) was chosen for its relative computational efficiency (in comparison to the Bayesian sampling) and the ability to explore the parameter space with both continuous and discrete values.
+The random sampling is compatible with the early stopping policy (`BanditPolicy`) that has a potential of lowering computation time and costs.
 The performance metric is evaluated every time the script reports the metric and the Bandit policy is configured to terminate any training runs that are below the calculated value with the slack factor of 0.15 (see details in the [documentation](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.hyperdrive.banditpolicy?view=azure-ml-py)).
-A number of runs was configured to 12.
+A number of runs was configured to 12 (`max_total_runs=12`).

-To achieve comparability with the AutoML models, weighted AUC was chosend as the target performance metric.
+To achieve comparability with the AutoML models, weighted AUC was chosen as the target performance metric (`primary_metric_name='AUC_weighted', primary_metric_goal=PrimaryMetricGoal.MAXIMIZE`).

 ### Results